Adi54321/hassanuahmad/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an e-commerce website
+- 🔭 I’m currently working on an redesigning a bicycle website
 - 🌱 I’m currently learning python
 - ⚡ Fun fact: I own a clothing brand - Forest Finery
 - 📫 How to reach me: ahmad12p@uwindsor.ca